00:00

 Text 2

-Based on the two texts, how would Prof. Roberts in Text 2 most likely respond to Dr. Singh’s claim in Text 1 that eucalyptus monocultures are “the most efficient pathway” for carbon sequestration?
+Based on the texts, how would the author of Text 2 most likely respond to the bolded claim in Text 1?